 Scissors with blunt ends

-There are also vet bandages like these, which don’t stick to fur or hair, and these are very wise addition to your first aid kit for pets.
+There are also vet bandages, which don’t stick to fur or hair, and these are very wise addition to your first aid kit for pets.
 Be careful to not put them on too tightly.
 Check your pet’s paws often for warmth.
 If the paw gets cooler the bandage should be loosened as the circulation may be affected.

 Benadryl for insect bites or stings.
 Get instructions on dosage and how often to administrate from your veterinarian FOR EACH PET.
 Be sure to add this to the species card(s).